SDB:CUPS and SANE Firewall settings

 Do not accept DNS-SD information from untrusted (external) hosts.

-Do not open the CUPS IPP port 631 for the external zone in the firewall.
+Do not open any IPP port 631 for the external zone in the firewall.

 On the other hand the firewall lets by default any network traffic pass via network interfaces which belong to the internal zone.
 Therefore when the network interface for the internal network is assigned to the internal firewall zone on the client hosts, remote print queues which are published by internal CUPS print servers will be available on the client hosts.